manikantanynala97/Solidity-Gas-Optimizations/README.md

 Given two code samples:

          uint8 num1;
          uint256 num2;
          uint8 num3;
          uint8 num4;
          uint8 num5;

          uint8 num1;
           uint8 num3;
           uint8 num4;
           uint8 num5;
           uint256 num2;

 The second one is better because in the second one solidity compiler will put all the uint8's in one storage slot but in the first case it will put uint8 num1 in one slot but now the next one it will see is a uint256 which is in itself requires 32 bytes cause 256/8 bits = 32 bytes so it cant be put in the same storage slot as uint8 num1 so now it will require another storage slot.
 After that uint8 num3, num4, num5 will be put in another storage slot.
-Thus the second example requires 3 storage slots as compared to the first example which requires only two storage slots.
+Thus the second example requires 2 storage slots as compared to the first example which requires 3 storage slots.

 It's also important to note that elements in memory and calldata cannot be packed and are not optimized by solidity's compiler.